RocketChat/docs-old/4. User Guides/Remote Video Monitoring/README.md

 #### Getting started

 You should be relatively familiar with Rocket.Chat's video chat capabilities before attempting to try this feature.
-If it is new to you, [give it a try](https://github.com/RocketChat/Rocket.Chat/wiki/Using-Face-to-face-video-conference-%28aka-webrtc%29) first.

 ##### Install in-band driver